evelyh/pick-the-ink/README.md

 ### *Sign Up* `/signup`
   - Sign up for the webapp
+  - Click on the signup on the Navbar, and signup by filling the form

 ### *Login* `/login`
   - Logging in to the webapp
+  - Fill in the username and passwords to login

 ### *Explore* `/explore`
 - Landing home page where allows users to browse artists and their selected work based on the filters including artists' locations, available dates, and styles they chose.